 Dates for 2018

-Annual conference, Thursday 25th October, IESEG, Paris, France
+2nd Annual Conference on all KAM topics, Thursday 25th October, IESEG, Paris, France

 Next event: AKAM's 1st annual conference